HTML Tags

 Overview of Additional Elements Beyond the Basic Structure

-• <header>: This element represents the introductory content of a page or section and typically contains headings, logos, and navigation menus.
+• <header>: Represents the introductory content of a page or section.

 Text Elements